Arksine/moonraker/docs/configuration.md

 #
 This document describes Moonraker's full configuration.
-By default Mooonraker loads the configuration file from `~/moonraker.conf`, however prebuilt images such as MainsailOS and FluiddPi configure Moonraker load the configuration from `~/klipper_config/moonraker.conf`.
+By default Mooonraker loads the configuration file from `~/moonraker.conf`, however prebuilt images such as MainsailOS and FluiddPi configure Moonraker to load the configuration from `~/klipper_config/moonraker.conf`.

 As this document references configuration for both Klipper (`printer.cfg`)